Massage Therapy in Brighton and Hove

 Most clients experience:

-After the session, you may feel lighter, calmer and more connected with your body.
+After the session, you may feel lighter, calmer and more connected with your body and mind.

-Alongside my massage practice, I am also a homeopath, and my approach to bodywork is informed by a broader understanding of how physical, emotional and nervous system patterns interact.
+Alongside my massage practice, I am also a homeopath, and my approach to bodywork is informed by a broader understanding of how physical, emotional and nervous and endocrine system patterns interact.

 For some clients, massage is simply a way to relax and care for the body.
 For others, it becomes part of a deeper process of reconnecting with themselves and releasing long-held tension patterns.